aakarshg/Jenkins-job-build-automation/README.md

 Continuous Integration is largely beneficical because it holds the following advantages:
 * It ensures that the software is ready for deployment.
 Thus, allowing the deployment whenever it's necessary.
 * It makes it easier to detect any bugs and provisions to fix them quicker.
+* CI Allows for faster iterations.
+* It can enforce a specific workflow
+* It makes integration easier
+* Less time for debugging.

 Q2.
 What are some risks of not using continuous integration?